 Poverty Slapped Me in the Face.
 Twice.

 In 2011, when we traveled to Rwanda for the adoption, witnessing true material poverty firsthand wrecked my worldview.
-The disparity between my everyday life and those of the orphans filled me with guilt and despair.
+The disparity between my everyday life and those of impoverished families filled me with guilt and despair.
 I came home determined to cut every possible expense and use our finances to relieve as much need as possible.

-As months passed – each week unveiling more of our daughter’s brokenness – I began to understand poverty in a new way.
-We’d eradicated her material poverty.
-Her belly was full of nutritious food, her body swaddled in clean clothes, her home secure and comfortable.
-But her heart…
+As months passed, I fell into deep post-adoption depression.
+Each week unveiled more of my own brokenness. and I began to understand poverty in a new way.
+I’d had no real experience with material poverty like what I’d seen in Rwanda.
+My belly was full of nutritious food, my body covered in clean clothes, my home secure and comfortable.
+But my heart…

-Her little heart was still ravenous for more.
+My heart was ravenous for more.
 More love.
 More reassurance.
-More hope.
-She’d lost so much in her short life.
-We couldn’t fill that void as quickly or easily as we could fill her plate.
+More connection.
+I couldn’t fill the void inside as easily as I could fill my plate or my closet.

-That’s what taught me this: For most orphans (and probably most people), the deepest poverty isn’t lack of food, clothing, and shelter.
+That’s when my understanding of poverty began to change.
+For most us, the deepest poverty isn’t lack of food, clothing, and shelter.
 Those things, like beauty, are only skin deep.
 Relational poverty – that sinks to the depths of a soul.

 There are a few things things every human heart needs to hear: